-Over the past year our fastest growing service to the self-publishing community has been creating professional author websites.
+Over the past year our fastest growing service to the self-publishing community has been the creation of professional independent publisher websites.
 This may come as a surprise to some, as a website for a book launch, or for authors looking to display their collective works, could seem over-elaborate, but this couldn’t be further from the truth.
-Those who are most serious about giving their books the best chance of success recognise that our contemporary generation is rapidly becoming completely reliant on finding their next read online.
+Those who are most serious about giving their books the best chance of success recognise that readers are rapidly becoming reliant on finding their next read online.
 But, and as you may expect, there is not just one single reason for deciding to make your book available from your own online platform, there are many.
 Here, we are going to highlight three of the most compelling reasons for having your own self-publishing website created professionally.

 The first thing to consider is how best to drive the sales of your books.
 People write books for many reasons.
 For some the process will be an enjoyable experience that is undertaken simply for ticking off a box on their ‘bucket list’.
 Others will be looking to pursue an ideal career path; whilst a greater percentage are only concerned with increasing their existing income.
 In recent years we have also seen a rise in the number of business owners and representatives seeking to produce books that underpin the values and enhance the desirability of their respective organisations.